-What does this mean for students who wish to release their games and apps for sale?
+What does this mean for students who wish to release UE4 projects commercially?

-Students who choose to cross over into indie developer territory and ship their class projects as full games will be under the same agreement that other UE4 developers work with today.
-Successful games that make more than $3,000 per quarter are obligated to pay Epic 5% of gross revenues which means we only are successful when the developers themselves are successful.
+Students who choose to ship their class projects as commerical games are under the same EULA terms as other UE4 developers.
+Successful games that make more than $3,000 per quarter are obligated to pay Epic 5% of gross revenues.

-Why is Unreal Engine 4 especially awesome for computer science programs?
+Why is Unreal Engine 4 especially well-suited for computer science programs?